All About The Information Security Career Path

 The First Steps To A Successful Information Security Career Path

-Without knowledge of coding or programming, you may have to depend on someone else all the time to complete a task and without an information security career path awareness, it wouldn’t be possible to reach anywhere in IS domain.
+Without knowledge of coding or programming, you may have to depend on someone else all the time to complete a task and without an information security career path awareness, it wouldn’t be possible to reach anywhere in the IS domain.
 Without programming skills, it may not be able to reach higher management functions.

 Programming, networking, database and system administration are three areas where any IS architect needs to have a firm grounding.
 It is better to work in different areas of programming including object-oriented programmings such as C, C+, and HTML (Hypertext Mark Up Language) and Java that was designed for the web apart from SQL (standard query language) that is suitable for managing databases.